 Although several events in this book stretch believability, including examples of Perfect Adult Syndrome, it has a lot of fun moments and would likely appeal to many middle school readers.
 At its core, it is a fantasy that explores what it's like to try on a different life for a while.
 It's nice to see a contemporary story set in India, and to read a lighter piece of realistic fiction featuring a character of color.
-Best recommended for independent reading, rather than small group discussion.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .